russell-archer/StoreHelper/README.md

     Button(action: { Task.init { let result = try? await product.purchase() }}) {
         Text("Purchase")
     }
 }
 ```

-Notice how we need to add an `Task.init {...}` block to our button's action closure.
+Notice how we need to add a `Task.init {...}` block to our button's action closure.
 This allows us to run async code in a "synchronous context" (the `Purchases` view).

 To keep the size and complexity of views manageable, I split the various parts of the UI into separate views like this: